Celbridge: Transport and access

-Iarnród Éireann runs commuter rail services to a station in Hazelhatch, about 3 km from Celbridge village.
-The L58 and L59 bus services link the station with the rest of Celbridge and Leixlip, providing connections to other bus and rail routes.
+Iarnród Éireann runs commuter rail services to a station in Hazelhatch, about 3 km from Celbridge.
+The L58, L59 and W61 bus services link the station with the rest of Celbridge, Leixlip, and Maynooth, providing connections to other bus and rail routes.
 Commuter suburban rail services from Kildare to Dublin city centre serve Hazelhatch, although these are quite limited on Sundays.
 The service brings passengers to Heuston station or to Grand Canal Dock (via Connolly Station, Tara Street and Pearse Street stations).
 The station is located on one of the most important InterCity lines in the country, with services to Cork, Limerick and Galway, however, these do not stop at Hazelhatch station.

 Sport and voluntary groups

 GAA

 Celbridge GAA park and centre on the Hazelhatch Road was opened in 1996, ending 52 years without a home, the club having lost its field in Ballymakeally after a court case in 1944.
-Celbridge GAA club is the third oldest club in County Kildare being formed on 15 August 1885, eight months after the GAA was founded in Thurles.
-In 1890 there were two clubs in the parish, one based in Kilwogan, Celbridge Shamrocks with 64 members, and the other at Hazelhatch where Irish Harpers had 70 members.
+Celbridge GAA club is the third oldest club in County Kildare, formed on 15 August 1885, eight months after the GAA was founded in Thurles.
+In 1890 there were two clubs in the parish: Celbridge Shamrocks, based in Kilwogan with 64 members, and the Irish Harpers at Hazelhatch, with 70 members.

 Celbridge play at senior level in both codes.
 They won their first Kildare Senior Football Championship in 2008.
 Celbridge GAA had won its first Kildare Senior Hurling Championship in 1921.
-Success in the top hurling competition in Kildare would not arrive until 2005 when the Jimmy Doyle managed team beat Coill Dubh in the final.
-Following a number of semi-final defeats in the intervening years a "three in a row" of hurling titles came in 2009, 2010 and 2011.
+Success in the top hurling competition in Kildare would not arrive until 2005 when Celbridge, managed by Jimmy Doyle, beat Coill Dubh in the final.
+Following a number of semi-final defeats, a "three in a row" of hurling titles came in 2009, 2010 and 2011.
 After defeat in the 2012 decider to Confey, Celbridge reclaimed the title in 2013.
 The club has won the Kildare Senior Camogie Championship in 2005, 2006 and 2010, and won the U21 football county championship in 2012 and 2014.

-Soccer
+Association football

 The town has two clubs.
 Celbridge Town AFC, which was formed in 1959 and plays its home games in St Patricks Park.
 Ballyoulster United FC, which was formed in 1968 and plays its home games at Louglinstown road.
 Both clubs compete in the Leinster Senior League.

-Golf and Pitch & Putt
+Golf and pitch and putt

 Celbridge Elm Hall Golf Club is a 9-hole parkland course located adjacent to Celbridge / Hazelhatch train station on the Loughlinstown Road.
 Celbridge's 18 hole championship pitch and putt course meets PPUI standards.

 Athletics

 Local resident Mark Kenneally represented Ireland in the marathon at the 2012 London Summer Olympics.
 George Magan was Irish cross country champion in 1920 and 1922, Irish Mile champion in 1919, 1921 and 1922, Irish 880 yards champion in 1918, 1919 and 1921, and Irish four-mile (6 km) champion in 1921.
 Jack Guiney was Irish champion in the triple jump and shot in 1937.

-Celbridge Athletic Club is active locally, has over 500 participants across all ages.
+Celbridge Athletic Club is active locally, and has over 500 participants across all ages.